funkergreg/ManaSeedTools/README.md

 # ManaSeedTools

-This repository contains work-in-progress hobbyist code and tools to work with *Mana Seed* assets in Unity.  *Mana Seed* is a trademark wholly owned by [Seliel the Shaper](https://www.patreon.com/selieltheshaper).
-This reporitory is intended as a community resource to share code that may help beginning developers get stated with *Mana Seed* assets.
+This repository contains work-in-progress hobbyist code and tools to work with *Mana Seed* assets in Unity.  *Mana Seed* is a trademark owned by [Seliel the Shaper](https://www.patreon.com/selieltheshaper).
+This reporitory is intended as a community resource to share code snippets and Unity Editor tools that may help developers (especially beginners like me) get stated with *Mana Seed* assets.

 ## Mana Seed